The following is a list of upcoming events for the Spring semester of 2018. New events are added regularly, so check back often.

 Wednesday, February 28th, starts at 5:30pm, 406A Chavez

-Thursday, April 5th outside of the Social Sciences Building
+Thursday, April 5th, 9am-5pm outside of the Social Sciences Building

-Please support us in selling gently used and new books on a variety of topics to help Phi Alpha Theta raise funds to support future field trips and event expenses.
-Volunteers are also needed.
-Please email Phi Alpha Theta through our Facebook page to express interest in volunteering or to arrange the donation of any materials that may be helpful.
+Please support us in selling gently used and new books on a variety of topics to raise funds to support future Phi Alpha Theta field trips and event expenses.
+Volunteers are needed to help with the book sale.
+Please email Phi Alpha Theta through our Facebook page to express interest in volunteering (or contact us at https://doodle.com/poll/9fypckhqqgptii9x).

 Wednesday, April 11th, 5:30pm, 406A Chavez

-Any student is welcome, regardless of major or minor.
 Please join us for this fascinating talk by one of UA’s premier scholars.
 Dr. Lotz-Heumann is the Heiko A. Oberman Professor of Late Medieval and Reformation History and Director of the Division for Late Medieval and Reformation Studies.
+All students are welcome to attend.

 For more information about Dr. Lotz-Heumann, please see her faculty page: